Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: System Model and Problem Formulation

 This distance $d\left( \bm{c}_i, t_{\rm{off}}, \bm{c}_j, 0\right)$ is crucial as it informs the extent of path correction needed to align the denoising process towards the semantics of $\bm{c}_j$.
 From the above analysis, we conclude the following conditions for our distributed GDM-based AIGC framework: \begin{itemize} \item The new prompt $\bm{c}_j$ should have close semantic information related to $\bm{c}_i$, reducing the difference between~\eqref{dis1} and~\eqref{dis2}. \item The transition to $\bm{c}_j$ should be made in a relatively early stage of the denoising process, i.e., when ${\mathcal{K}}$ as given in~\eqref{kl} is small, to reduce the influence of $\bm{c}_i$ and allowing $\bm{c}_j$ to predominantly lead the denoising direction. \end{itemize} \item \textit{Image Reconstruction}: The image \( \tilde{\bm{x}}_0 \) reconstructed from the latent representation $P_{c_j}\left( 0\right) $ reflects the semantic influence of $\bm{c}_j$:

 The decoder $\mathcal{D}$ maps the latent representation back to the image space.
 A high quality in $\tilde{\bm{x}}_0$ means the generated image is a precise representation, effectively capturing the semantics associated with $\bm{c}_j$. \end{enumerate} The overall algorithm for distributed latent GDM inference process among $K$ devices is given as {\textbf{Algorithm}}~\ref{Algorithm_SDiffusion}.
-Note the our framework efficiently supports not only synchronous but also asynchronous operations, using a simple caching mechanism as discussed in Section~\ref{S6}.
+Note that our framework efficiently supports both synchronous and asynchronous operations.
+In synchronous operations, intermediate denoised results are directly transmitted to edge users without needing storage.
+In asynchronous operations, we can use a caching mechanism to store denoised results, as discussed in Section~\ref{S6}.